krishnanlab/microbiome-metadata-annotation/README.md

 # microbiome-annotation
-Training text-based ML models to predict protocols for microbiome samples
+This repository includes scripts for performing semantic search to identify and annotate text snippets (from PubMed manuscripts) with a predefined set of terms (in this case, microbiome extraction kits).

-## Project notes from collaborators
+## Project notes from collaborato
-Thanks again for meeting with us yesterday.
-The data file we discussed is attached.
-The columns, separated by tabs: sample – the BioSample accession for the sample described in that row project – the accession of the BioProject associated with the sample instrument – the sequencing instrument field reported to BioSample
+sample – the BioSample accession for the sample described in that row project – the accession of the BioProject associated with the sample instrument – the sequencing instrument field reported to BioSample